Fukuda-B/BBBot_discord/README.md

   ai           a3rt AI TalkAPI

 Archive:
-  archive      Simple text arching (only this channel) ms_cnt       message counter (count this channel) / This will take a long time
+  archive      Simple text archiving (only this channel) ms_cnt       message counter (count this channel) / This will take a long time

 B: